Skiing & Snowshoeing

 Free, Ranger-guided Snowshoe Walks

 No experience necessary!
-We provide the snowshoes; you bring warm layered clothing, waterproof boots, gloves, hat, sunglasses, sunscreen, water, and a snack.
+We provide the snowshoes; you are responsible for bringing warm layered clothing, waterproof boots, gloves, hat, sunglasses, sunscreen, water, and food.
 The walks are moderately strenuous.
-Children who participate in ranger-led snowshoe walks must be 10 years and up (due to the size of the snowshoes and the moderately strenuous conditions).
-Waterproof shoes are required (no tennis shoes please).
-Walks last 1½ - 2 hours and are range from 1.5 - 2 miles in length.
+Children who participate in ranger-led snowshoe walks must be 10 years and up (due to the size of the snowshoes and moderately strenuous conditions).
+Waterproof shoes are required (no tennis shoes).
+Walks are about 1.5 hours and range from 1 to 2 miles in length.

 Reservations are required.
 Snowshoes are provided for this program with a 20-person program limit that can vary in distance, time, and difficulty.
-Call or make a reservation in person at the visitor center to secure your spot.
+Call or make a reservation in person at the visitor center to secure your spot, no more than a week in advance.
 Snowshoe walks may be cancelled if there's not enough snow or due to poor weather conditions.
-For a complete list of ranger talks and programs visit our events calendar.
+For a complete list of ranger talks and schedule of programs visit our events calendar.

 Exploring on Your Own